tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 > * The ledger will ask you twice to confirm this operation - ensure the baker address matches the one you want to use
 > * To get the default ledger address, go to <https://gov.tez.capital> and login with ledger, accepting the default derivation path
 >
-> **ℹ️ BLS Signatures:**
+> **ℹ️ Ledger Key Types:**
-> BLS (i.e. bip) signatures offer greater flexibility and scalability for certain applications compared to the default ED25519 algorithm.
+> Ledger baking supports tz1/tz2/tz3 key types.
+It does not provide tz4/BLS baking keys; use TezSign for tz4 consensus and companion keys.
 >
 > **💡 TIP: Security:**
 > Putting the baker on a non-default derivation path provides an additional layer of security at the cost of extra complexity.
 Make sure your setup is clearly documented for your own records.